Skip to Content

 Provide variety

 Repetition can quickly get boring, so make sure you have some variation.
-For example, join the rating system at the end of the year to entice people to click.
-Or use a name of board / management in spoofed e-mail addresses.
+For example, join the rating system at the end of the year to tempt people to click.
+Or use a name of the board/management in spoofed email addresses.

-During the corona pandemic, there were phishing emails in circulation that tricked people into clicking because they might have been infected?
+During the corona pandemic, phishing emails were circulating that seduced people to click because they might be infected?
 The message 'your mailbox is almost full' is also a good way to encourage people to take action.

 Need more creativity?
-In cyber security month, an insurer has launched a competition among its staff.
+In the Month of Cyber Security , an insurer has set up a competition among the staff.
 The question was: write the best phishing email.
-Of course, the winning mail (see box for an example) will be used in a subsequent campaign.
+Of course, the winning e-mail (see box for an example) will be used in a subsequent campaign.

-However, the 'profit' lies in the fact that you ask the staff to put themselves in the shoes of a hacker.
-In this way, the message also comes to the fore in a different way.
+However, the 'gain' lies in the fact that you ask the staff to put themselves in the shoes of a hacker.
+In this way, the message is also highlighted in a different way.

 Dear colleague,

-In August 2022, through previous announcements, we asked you once to set up two-stage identification verification for using SharePoint.
-We see that this has not yet happened.
+In August 2022, we asked you once through previous announcements to set up the two-factor authentication for identification for use of SharePoint.
+We see that this has not happened yet.
 You can set up the verification easily and securely, via our intranet page.
 In any case, do this before November 1, 2022.
-In connection with information security, an additional verification step must be set up.
+An extra verification step must be set up in connection with information security.

 Please note: this button can only be used by the recipient of the email.

-What happens if you don't set up two-stage authentication?
+What happens if you don't set up two-factor authentication?

-If your two-stage identifier isn't set up, SharePoint for intranet and for the business documents that are relevant to you may no longer be immediately accessible after November 1.
-This can have major consequences for the work you are currently doing.
+If your two-factor authentication isn't set up, SharePoint for the intranet and for the business documents that are relevant to you may no longer be directly accessible after November 1.
+This can have major consequences for the work you are doing at that moment.
 Especially if the Service Desk is overloaded by these requests.
-Of course we want to prevent this.
-Thank you for your cooperation.
+Of course, we want to prevent this.
+Thanks for your cooperation.

 SharePoint team